Librarian Pro Manual

 - index.html — the main index page for the export which contains links to the body pages (item lists).

-- books.html, generalitems.html, music.html, movies.html, pchardware.html, software.html, videogames.html — contains template for each item type.
+- books.html, general.html, music.html, movies.html, electronics.html, software.html, videogames.html, boardgame.html, beverage.html, currency.html — contains the template for each item type.

 - Launch Librarian Pro and open the Export window.